Amazing tips to store all your stuff! We all need organizing ideas!

 This is an older post of mine that I’d love to share with you again!
 Some of you may remember that we moved a few years back, and no longer have a basement.
 These tips worked wonders in our previous home, and I know you’ll love them!

 January is a time for reflection, goal setting, organizing and change.
 Many of us vow to become healthier and get our lives together.
-My goal for 2015 is to simplify and declutter our home.
+My goal is to simplify and declutter our home.
 As a home/DIY blogger, I have accumulated a lot of home accessories, craft projects, curb-side finds, artwork, dishes, paint, tools, you-name-it.
 Many days, I feel like we are just drowning in STUFF.
 Stuff that we really do not need.
 When I can’t handle the mess in a room any longer, my usual routine is to collect the offending items, march them all down to the basement, and hope for the best.
 This little “system” of mine has caught up with me over the years and it’s time to do something major about it.
 And while I’m not the greatest at forcing everyone in my family to keep things organized, I actually am pretty good at organizing spaces!
-Here are some tips to store your stuff that will help us all wrangle our mess in 2015.
+Here are some tips to store your stuff that will help us all wrangle our mess!

 1. Plan Your Space

 Even if your basement/attic/garage is currently filled to the rafters with junk, you need to space plan.
 Our basement extends the entire length of our home including the front porch and back porch area.
 It is a long, expansive space and we really need it to work as a: workshop, weight room, kids’ exercise area, and of course storage space.
 When planning your space, take into consideration the height of your ceilings, room obstacles such as heating and cooling ducts, and any moisture issues.